Potatronus/ironsworn-pl/README.md

 - Activate both in your world configuration.
 - Change language to spanish in the world's configuration.

-# Problemas conocidos / Known issues
+# Znane problemy / Known issues